 During her DC tenure she worked with Congress and the White House to develop and execute strategy on major trade, health care and tax issues.

 Since returning to Louisiana she has served as Chief of Staff to Attorney General Jeff Landry, Assistant Treasurer and graduated from the Baton Rouge Chamber Leadership program.

-Lynnel is a Brownie Troop leader, an active member of St. Aloysius Church and a sustaining member of the Junior League.
+Lynnel is a Brownie Troop leader, an active member of St. Aloysius Church and serves on the Old State Capitol Foundation Board of Directors.

 As a native of Jefferson Parish, graduate of University of Louisiana Monroe and former lifeguard at Camp Hardtner in Grant Parish she finds charm in every corner of Louisiana.